pviotti/trade-processor/README.md

  request throttling - which we did not in the present version (despite the availability of [simple solutions][rate-limit] for express.js) to facilitate the execution of load tests.
+ Another obvious security measure is about separating the frontend dashboard server from the API server, which have two different classes of users.

 Ultimately, the design choices involved in a similar project depend on the goals and the assumptions about performance, fault tolerance and correctness.